 Our Clan has an active project to help you understand your ancestors going back well beyond what can be achieved with genealogy.
-The advisor to the project is Dr David H MacLennan, a medical researcher and retired professor.
+The original advisor to the project was Dr David H MacLennan OC, a medical researcher and retired professor.
 A a set of “Questions and Answers” between David and Melanie MacLennan about DNA testing can be found from the links below.
+David’s most distant known ancestor, George McLennan – i1121 in the Clan database – was born in Redcastle in Killearnan parish in 1776.
+His son, George McLennan 1810-1883, migrated to Canada in 1842.

 The Y-Chromosome is carried only by men who inherit it from their fathers.
 Y DNA-matching is therefore only done on men.
 As surnames in Europe are typically patrilineal in descent the Y-Chromosome can be used to identify men who share a common ancestor.
 As women do not carry a Y-Chromosome, females who wish to participate require a male MacLennan to provide a sample.
 The DNA test itself involves a simple swab on the inside each cheek.